VitLoz/FlaskChat/README.md

 Technologies:
-Language: Python, JavaScript, jQuery, Jinja2, SQLAlchemy Web Framework: Flask, Bootstrap
+Language: Python, JavaScript, jQuery, Jinja2, SQLAlchemy Web Framework: Flask with extensions, Bootstrap
 Database: MySQL

 Functionality:
-1. Registration of new user
+1. Registration of new user цшер у-ьфшд congratulations
-2.
+2. Creation of new chat channel
+3. Searcing of chat channels
+4. Connection to chat channel
+5. Adding of new messages to the current chat channel
+6. Search in chat channel
+7. Logout